abertowy/devops_examples/01_devops/30_pmi.md

 I insisted on the need for improvements and initiated a refactoring process that involved replacing a third party build tool based on bad written bash scripts and critically dependent on the naming and location of some configs with a highly configurable python-based tool written by myself with detailed logging, config templating and user-defined paths.

-This helped make the build process more stable and predictable, improving traceability and maintainability.
-The ability to use this tool as a standalone tool in a local environment allowed developers to detect errors early in development, which resulted in a reduction in the load on the SI server.
+This helped to make the build process more stable and predictable, improving traceability and maintainability.
+The ability to use this tool as a standalone tool in a local environment allowed developers to detect errors earlier during the development, that resulted in a reduction of the load on the CI server.

 This experience taught me the importance of proactive problem-solving, data-driven decision-making, and perseverance.